Onemanwolf/Strategy/README.md

 -
 ### Premium Customer Account Creation

-- `PremiumCustomerAccountCreationStrategy`, `NewCustomerAccountCreationStrategy`, etc.) would implement the same interface but provide different implementations of the `CreateCustomerAccount` method.
+- The `PremiumCustomerAccountCreationStrategy`, implements the same `ICustomerAccountCreationStrategy<PremiomCustomerAccount, Customer>` interface but provide different implementations of the `CreateCustomerAccount` method.
 - These classes would encapsulate the behavior for creating other types of customer accounts.
 - - The `CreateCustomerAccount` method takes a `Customer` object and a `CustomerType` enum as parameters.
-It checks if the `CustomerType` is `Regular`, and if so, it creates a `RegularCustomerAccount`.
+It checks if the `CustomerType` is `Regular`, and if so, it creates a `PremiumCustomerAccount`.
 - The `PremiumCustomerAccountCreationStrategy` is created with the `Customer` object passed in, `IsActive` set to `true`, `CreatedDate` set to the current date and time, and `DiscountType` set to `Percentage`.
 -